Belturbet bombing

-The Belturbet bombing occurred on 28 December 1972 when a car bomb planted by Loyalist paramilitaries exploded in the main street in the border town of Belturbet in County Cavan in the Republic of Ireland.
+The Belturbet bombing occurred on 28 December 1972 when a car bomb planted by Loyalist paramilitaries exploded in the main street in the border town of Belturbet in County Cavan, Ireland.
 The bomb killed two teenagers Geraldine O'Reilly (15) and Patrick Stanley (16).
 Nobody claimed responsibility for the bombing but security services believe the Ulster Volunteer Force (UVF) carried out the attack.
-The attack happened just a few weeks after two people were killed and 127 injured when two car bombs exploded in the centre of Dublin, Republic of Ireland on 1 December 1972.
+The attack happened just a few weeks after two people were killed and 127 injured when two car bombs exploded in the centre of Dublin, Ireland on 1 December 1972.

-On the same day as the Belturbet bombing, two other bombs exploded in border counties, the first in Clones, County Monaghan which injured two people and the second in Pettigo in County Donegal which caused no deaths or injuries.
-The three bombs all exploded within 49 minutes of each other.
+On the same day as the Belturbet bombing, two other bombs exploded in border counties, the first in Clones, County Monaghan which injured two people and the second in Pettigo in County Donegal which caused injury to a single female victim.
+The three bombs all exploded within 49 minutes of each other, all three bombings were believed to be part of a co-ordinated attack attributed to a single organization.

 Background

 The Troubles broke out in August 1969 after the Battle of the Bogside and the 1969 Northern Ireland riots.
 Republican paramilitaries such as the Provisional IRA and Official IRA waged military campaigns against the Northern Ireland state and British state forces and Loyalist paramilitaries such as the UVF and Ulster Defence Association (UDA) waged a campaign against IRA members and the Irish Catholic community at-large.
 From early on in the conflict, violence spilled over into the Republic of Ireland with the UVF planting bombs to sabotage services.
 The first bomb attack by the UVF in the Republic of Ireland happened at Radio Telefis Éireann (RTÉ) headquarters in Donnybrook on 5 August 1969.
 On 19 October 1969, a loyalist bomb intended for the hydroelectric power station near Ballyshannon, County Donegal, exploded prematurely, injuring 45-year old UVF member Thomas McDowell, who died two days later.
 In December 1969 the UVF exploded another bomb outside the Garda central detective bureau in Dublin.
 The nearby telephone exchange headquarters was suspected to have been the bombers' target.
 In February 1971 the Wolfe Tone statue at St. Stephen’s Green was destroyed by a Loyalist bomb.